SvenBecker/TAA-PG/README.md

 # Reinforcement Learning for Tactical Asset Allocation

-This project contains the training and testing of multiple reinforcement learning agents given a protfolio management environment.
+This project contains the training and testing of multiple reinforcement learning agents given a portfolio management environment.
 > The interaction between environment and agent is given by: \
 > Environment <> Runner <> Agent <> Model